GravityPDF/gravity-pdf-documentation/docs/v6/developers/template-configuration-and-image.md

 We like to use these methods to automatically install custom fonts (`setUp()`), and then clean-up additional template-related files when deleted (`tearDown()`).

-:::info
+:::note
-The *Delete* function of the PDF Template Manager will only delete the template file, the configuration file and the template image.
-Any additional files included will not be removed automatically.
+The PDF Template Manager *Delete* function will only remove the template file, the configuration file and the template image by default.
+Any additional files need to be cleaned up in `tearDown()`.
 :::

 If you need to include additional files with your template, we recommend saving them to `/install/Template_Name/` (substitute `Template_Name`).
 This will make it easy for you to clean-up when writing `tearDown()`.